Love, Julie

-Love, Julie is the ninth studio album by English singer and actress Julie Andrews, released in 1987 by USA Music Group and produced by Bob Florence.
+Love, Julie is the ninth studio album by English singer and actress Julie Andrews, released in 1987 by USA Music Group.
 It marked Andrews' first solo album in five years, with work on the LP beginning two years earlier.
-Initially, she had not intended it as a commercial release.

 The album originated as a private birthday gift for Julie Andrews' husband, director Blake Edwards, before expanding into a full release at his suggestion.
-Featuring classic love songs and show tunes with minimal arrangements, it showcased Andrews' vocals and included collaborations with arranger Bob Florence.
+Featuring classic love songs and show tunes with minimal arrangements, it was produced by Bob Florence.
 Some tracks were incorporated into her 1987 tour setlist.

 Critics noted Andrews' strong vocal delivery and the album's intimate warmth, with one praising her live performance of its material.
-The project remained a testament to her versatility beyond musical theater.
 While it didn't chart on Billboard, the album sold over 50,000 copies by 1988, prompting label president Martin Braude to highlight its success as proof of MOR (Middle of the Road) music's commercial viability.

 Background and release

 The project began as a deeply personal endeavor—a birthday gift for her husband, director Blake Edwards, who turned 65 on July 26, 1987.
 Reflecting on its evolution, Andrews explained: "The album was originally recorded as a birthday gift for Blake.
 However, several people heard it and encouraged me.
 It just kind of grew from there".
 She added, "Blake suggested fleshing it out a little, and I think some radio stations have picked it up, which is lovely.
 It's a happy accident."

 The album features a collection of show tunes and love songs, including "Come Rain or Come Shine", "Where or When" and "Tea for Two", performed with minimal accompaniment, allowing Andrews' voice to take center stage.
-A selection of songs from the album was added in the setlist of the tour the singer was performing that same year.
 Andrews created the album in collaboration with arranger-musical director Bob Florence.
 An extended version of Florence's original piece, "A Soundsketch", can be heard in the track entitled "Jewels" on his album called Trash Can City.
+A selection of songs from the album was added in the setlist of the tour the singer was performing that same year.

 In 1999, the British budget record label Hallmark Music & Entertainment re-released the album with a new cover and renamed it Tea for Two (catalog No. 309522).